holder66/VHamNN/README.md

-# hamnn
+# vhamnn
-A machine learning library, and stand-alone CLI app, for classification using a nearest neighbor algorithm based on Hamming distances.
+A CLI app, for classification using a nearest neighbor algorithm based on Hamming distances.
+Vhamnn makes use of the holder66.hamnn ML library.

 ## Description